 - Annual leave - We offer generous holiday entitlements depending upon your role and length of service

 - Salary sacrifice schemes – the schemes allow you to purchase the item(s) via salary deductions giving you a saving on your National Insurance contributions and tax deductions.
-We currently have schemes for childcare vouchers, additional leave purchase and a car purchase scheme plus we periodically introduce others that run for limited time periods.
+We currently have schemes for additional leave purchase and a car purchase scheme plus we periodically introduce others that run for limited time periods.

 We understand that enjoying the very best work/life balance increases your job satisfaction and your ability to do your job well.
 We’re also well aware of the many different life commitments our people have to work around, and that’s why we’ve put together a range of working options to suit all lifestyle needs.

 Surveys with our employees have seen our flexible working options come up as one of the top reasons why people work for Rotherham Council.
 Here’s what could be on offer for you:

 - Flexi-time scheme – available to many of our office-based jobs and operates with no core hours.
 You may be able to take up to one flexi-day per month

 - Part-time working – depending on your role, you might be able to work one of our range of options including part day, part week or even part year

 - Job share – we can often offer this option across a range of jobs

 - Compressed days – the chance to work 4 days instead of 5, or 9 days instead of 10